 Marsellus fires one last shot in the distance at Butch, who is standing at the corner of this building in Canoga Park.
 This location is far away from the earlier shots in Atwater Villiage.
 It is actually the corner alley next to the Zed’s Pawn Shop, in which both characters make a grave mistake in entering.

 LOCATION: The alley left of Crown Pawn Shop at 20933 Roscoe Blvd, Canoga Park, CA 91304

 Zed’s Pawn Shop is where things take a bizarre, ugly turn for Butch and Marsellus.
 The real building actually is a pawn shop.

 LOCATION: 20933 Roscoe Blvd, Canoga Park, CA 91304

-LOCATION: 2934 Riverside Dr, Los Angeles, CA 90039
+LOCATION: 2934 Riverside Dr, Los Angeles, CA 90039 (now demolished)